 Among the posters accepted by the WBWE Scientific Committee and exhibited during the World Bulk Wine Exhibition, the best research work will be awarded a prize.

-The decision of the Jury, which is composed of members of the WBWE Scientific Committee, will be disclosed on the first day of the event, November 21st, at the Conference Room.
+The decision of the Jury, which is composed of members of the WBWE Scientific Committee, will be disclosed on the first day of the Exhibition, on November 20th, at the Conference Room.

 Both for their acceptance and in order to win an award, posters will be considered and evaluated according to the following criteria: